sstark/paperd/README.md

     apt python3-pil.imagetk

-For programing the epaper display, the driver for the Waveshare 2.9" (1-color version) is included.
+For programming the epaper display, the driver for the Waveshare 2.9" (1-color version) is included.
 This display has a resolution of 128x296 pixels.
 More drivers will follow.